Low Latency GNN Accelerator for Quantum Error Correction: Evaluation

 \subsection{Post-Training Quantization}

-The results of the post-training quantization independently applied to weight, bias, and output features of the model are shown in Figure~\ref{fig:quant-effect}.
+The results of the post-training quantization independently applied to weight, bias, and output features of the \texttt{\singlegraph{}} decoder are shown in Figure~\ref{fig:quant-effect}.
 While bias and weights can still achieve the same logical error rate as the unquantized model, the quantization of the output features leads to a loss.
-After a design space exploration of the fully quantized model based on the previous analysis, we observed that the best quantization settings that optimize resource usage, reduce resource latency, and minimize logical error rate loss are the following: \begin{itemize} \item Weights quantized to 14-bit fixed-point with 4 integer bits and 10 fractional bits, \item Output features quantized to 17-bit fixed-point with 12 integer bits and 5 fractional bits, \item Biases quantized to 5-bit fixed-point with 1 integer bits and 4 fractional bits. \end{itemize} We keep biases at the same quantization as the data, as more aggressive quantization provides little benefit in terms of resource usage.
-This is due to the limited number of bias values and the requirement to extend them to the data precision during accumulation.

-This allows us to optimize resource utilization.
-The primary gain comes from reducing the DSP usage per multiplication from four, as required for 32-bit operands, to one.
-While Alveo U280 DSPs support 48-bit inputs, the maximum bitwidth of one input port is 18 bits.
-As a result, mapping one multiplication per DSP allows a $4\times$ increase in parallel multiplications.
+After a design space exploration of the fully quantized model based on the previous analysis, we observed that the best quantization settings that optimize resource usage, reduce resource latency, and minimize logical error rate loss are the following: \begin{itemize} \item Weights quantized to 14-bit fixed-point with 4 integer bits and 10 fractional bits, \item Output features quantized to 17-bit fixed-point with 12 integer bits and 5 fractional bits, \item Biases quantized to 5-bit fixed-point with 1 integer bit and 4 fractional bits. \end{itemize} We keep biases at the same quantization as the data, as more aggressive quantization provides little benefit in terms of resource usage.
+This is due to the limited number of bias values and the requirement to extend them to the data precision to be added.
+Accumulation is done with 27 bit fixed point, with 12 integer bits and 15 fractional bits.
+The output features are rounded after accumulation.
+For the \texttt{\multgraph{}} configuration, average latency remains an important consideration, but resource utilization becomes the dominant bottleneck, still requiring a custom fixed-point quantization scheme to meet the target.
+Based on an analysis analogous to the previous one, we choose the same quantization scheme for weights and biases as for the \texttt{\singlegraph{}} decoder, while the data representation uses 18 integer bits and 5 fractional bits.
+The accumulation is done with 28 bit fixed point, with 13 integer bits and 15 fractional bits, and rounding after accumulation.
+This optimization improves resource utilization mainly by reducing the DSP cost of each multiplication from four units to one.
+On the Alveo U250, 32-bit operands require four DSPs per multiply, while multiplications whose total operand width does not exceed 48 bits can be implemented with a single DSP; beyond this threshold, the compiler maps a single multiplication onto multiple DSPs.
+As a result, mapping one multiplication per DSP allows a $4\times$ increase in parallel multiplications and an approximately equivalent speed-up in terms of total latency.
 It also leads to a decrease in the maximum latency of the adder tree.
-After quantization, the advantage over MWPM is \imprgnnprunedquantizednodes for $d=7$.
-With the same configuration, we retain $22\%$ and $51\%$ for $d=3, 5$.
+To achieve this, we have a trade-off in the logical error rate of both models, which, after quantization, have an advantage of \imprgnnprunedquantizednodes{} for the \texttt{\singlegraph{}} decoder and of $40\%$ in the case of the \texttt{\multgraph{}} decoder.

-\subsection{Hardware optimizations}
+\subsection{Hardware Optimizations}